Sable/lcpc16-analysis/README.md

 Q1: What if you try "wu list" and the system returns "....wu/setup.json not found, aborting"?

+A:

-A: 1) Go to the root of the repository;
+1) Go to the root of the repository;

 2) "vim .wu/setup.json"

 3) input with

 	{
 		"platform": "lynx"
 	}

 4) save, exit and try "wu list" again

 Hint: please check the directory "platforms/" to find a right platform (i.e. a folder name).
 More details about creating a new configuration can be found at [Wu-Wei's wiki](https://github.com/Sable/wu-wei-benchmarking-toolkit/wiki/Installation).

+Q2: What if compilers are not correctly configured?

+A:

+1) Find where compilers are, for example MATLAB-2013a (e.g. which matlab)
+2) Type: vim environments/matlab-vm-2013a-jit/environment.json
+3) Replace the "executable-path" field with the path to MATLAB-2013a
+4) Save and exit